Invoice Fraud Detection: How to Identify Invoice Scams

 “Scam” and “fraud” are two words that put every AP department on edge.
 It’s one thing to ensure the books are balanced and payments are made on time – but it’s another to deal with the aftermath of processing a fraudulent invoice.
 Unfortunately, these scams have become commonplace for many AP departments.

 An invoice scam typically involves an invoice sent from a fraudulent party posing as a trusted supplier requesting payment.
-These documents can appear legitimate upon first glance, with most of the company details matching those of an established vendor.
+These documents can appear legitimate at first glance, with most of the company details matching those of an established vendor.
 There is just one exception: typically, the fraudster changes either the payment address or the bank account information.

 Types of invoice fraud

-The exact ways in which invoice fraud occurs can vary, but it typically falls into one of the following three categories:
+The exact ways in which invoice fraud occurs can vary, but it typically falls into one of the following categories:

 This is the primary method of invoice fraud, described in the previous section.
-This approach occurs when a fraudster sends an invoice posing as an established vendor, but changes the payment address and/or bank account information to steal the payment.
+This approach occurs when a fraudster sends an invoice posing as an established vendor but changes the payment address and/or bank account information to steal the payment.

 Fraud can occur when scammers gain access to a vendor employee’s email account, typically via a phishing email.
 Then they monitor email traffic and wait for the right opportunity to strike, inserting themselves into an email thread where they can update payment methods with buyers to direct payment to their own bank account.
+According to the 9th Annual State of AP Report, 96% of buyers cited phishing as one of the most common types of fraud related to AP in their organization.

 Spotting fake invoices can be tricky, especially if your company receives a large volume of invoices and runs on manual processes.
 These circumstances often make it impossible for teams to carefully check every invoice for these common red flags.
 That said, these are the top four signs to see whether or not an invoice is real:

-1. The contact information or payment address for the vendor is different from their previous invoices.
+The contact information or payment address for the vendor is different from their previous invoices.

-3. There is a mismatch between the invoice image (or other invoice information) and your ERP data.
+There is a mismatch between the invoice image (or other invoice information) and your ERP data.

-Whether or not your team uses manual processes or an AP automation platform, your AP workflow should cross reference vendor payment details for each invoice with your organization’s ERP records to minimize fraud.
+Whether or not your team uses manual processes or an AP automation platform, your AP workflow should cross-reference vendor payment details for each invoice with your organization’s ERP records to minimize fraud.
 While most organizations today have some sort of way to validate vendor information, 17% of companies still lack the tools or resources in place to cross-examine payment information.
 Requiring approvals for high-value invoices prior to payment is another best practice amongst firms to prevent scams.

 Any time an existing vendor’s contact and payment information changes, AP staff should follow up with the vendor directly to confirm accuracy and legitimacy (i.e. with a voice phone call for verification).
 Weak controls that allow individuals (either the vendor or someone within the AP department) to manually change vendor payment details without additional checks are prime opportunities for scammers.